liquidleif/mip-nft-standard/README.md

 As described the interface is based on the ERC721 standard as it is a proven concept.

-Given the rather off-chain nature of Mina state there could also be a NFT standard that e.g. tries to provide functionality in the privacy-area.
+Given the rather off-chain nature of Mina state there could also be a NFT standard that e.g. tries to provide more functionality in the privacy-area.
 However, this does not (yet) seem to be a sought-after feature in the existing NFT ecosystem.

 ```javascript
 public balanceOf(address: Publickey) : UInt64;